pantheon-upstreams/drupal-composer-managed/README.md

 ## Development Workflow

-When adding new features to the project you'll need to create a feature branch, commonly this is the Jira ticket number (e.g. SRRM-XXX).
+When adding new features to the project you'll need to create a feature branch, commonly this is the Jira ticket number (e.g. SRL-XXX).
 You'll commit all your code changes to this feature branch and push the branch to the code repository.
 Once the ticket is ready for QA, it should be merged into the `master` branch.
 Which will then be deployed to the development instance on the Pantheon platform.

 Assign the Jira ticket to the QA team member, provide the link to the develop environment, and include instructions on what should be tested.
 Also, please make sure to set up the environment with dummy data to make sure it's working for you prior to getting the QA team involved.